-REX ART, PUBLICATIONS, AND WEBSITES REX PROCLAMATIONS Historically Rex has issued a proclamation declaring the date of the Carnival celebration and commanding his subjects to gather and join in the festivities.
-When Rex began his reign over Mardi Gras in 1872, New Orleans was struggling through the years of Reconstruction, and civic leaders wanted to attract more visitors to the city.
+REX PROCLAMATIONS Historically Rex has issued a proclamation declaring the date of the Carnival celebration and commanding his subjects to gather and join in the festivities.
 Proclamations were posted in train depots around the country, and Mardi Gras in New Orleans became a major tourist destination.
 Such proclamations were not issued after WWII.
-In 1980 the tradition was revived, and each year an artist selected by the Rex Organization creates an original Rex Proclamation art print highlighting the year's theme or one of the iconic images of Rex and Carnival.
-These sought-after collectors' items may be signed by the artist and by the King of Carnival, and always carry the notation "Rex Proclaims Carnival."
+In 1980, the tradition was revived, and each year an artist selected by the Rex Organization creates an original Rex Proclamation art print highlighting the year's theme or one of the iconic images of Rex and Carnival.
+These sought-after collectors' items always carry the notation "Rex Proclaims Carnival."
+The 2022 Sesquicentennial Rex Proclamation is the work of Rex Royal Lithographer Matthew Hales.
+Mr. Hales uses high-tech tools to recreate the art of 19th Century stone lithography and engraving used to create early Rex proclamations, bulletins and invitations.
+In this beautiful print, so reminiscent of the style of early proclamations, Rex sends greetings and proclaims March 1, 2022 to be "the Great Feast Day of Mardi Gras" and "the 150th Anniversary of His Glorious Reign."
+In past years, Mr. Hales has created Rex invitations, bulletins and other official documents.
+He also uses his talents to lead Ochsner Health's Advanced Visualization Team.